Written by Anna Post

 Another great alternative is to go the extra mile and arrange a separate party or dinner for visiting guests.
 Held on the same evening as the rehearsal dinner, it gives your friends a chance to get acquainted or catch up while you, your attendants, and your family are busy at the rehearsal dinner.

 This party is often given by multiple hosts, often friends or family of the bride and groom, so they can share tasks and expenses, and it could be held at a private home, at a restaurant, or in a club.
 Invitations should have been sent well in advance so that guests can plan their travel accordingly.
 Often this party is considered the hosts’ wedding gift to the bride and groom, so if you are lucky enough to have good friends throw this party for you, be sure to thank them both with a gift and a handwritten thank-you note!

-Article originally appeared in Vermont Vows Fall/Winter 2009
+This article originally appeared in Vermont Vows Fall/Winter 2009.